tidwall/btree/README.md

 - Fast bulk loading for pre-ordered data using the `Load()` method.
 - All operations are thread-safe.
 - [Path hinting](PATH_HINT.md) optimization for operations with nearby keys.
+- `Map` and `Set` types for ordered key-value maps and sets,

+### B-tree types

+This package includes the following types of B-trees:

+- `btree.Map`: A simple and fast B-tree for storing ordered key value pairs.
+Go 1.18+
+- `btree.Set`: Like `Map`, but for storing keys only.
+Go 1.18+
+- `btree.Generic`: More advanced B-tree for storing data using a custom comparator.
+Go 1.18+
+- `btree.BTree`: A standard and flexible B-tree for storing with any kind of data.
+Backwards compatible.
+Works with older versions of Go.

 ## Installing